Literacy Legacy Fund of Michigan

 2017-2018 LLF Michigan’s First Legacy Award

-In fall 2017, after receiving several JumpStart grants the UPCM was awarded LLF’s Michigan’s first Legacy Award.
+In fall 2017, after receiving several JumpStart Incentive Grants the UPCM was awarded LLF’s Michigan’s first Legacy Award.
 This grant covers fall 2017 and all 2018 to support successful Third Thursday Literacy Nights.
-Insert photos from 4.2018 see FB for information

 2017 Grant Recipients